glender/InfGather/README.md

 # Exploits

-Exploit poc.py is OSCP, OVRFLW cmd.
+Exploits ovrflw1.py/ovrflw2.py are OSCP, OVRFLW cmd.

-Open to suggestions, let me know if there is anything else that should be added/modified!

 # Email

 Please send questions/comments/bugs to inf.infGather@gmail.com

+Open to suggestions, let me know if there is anything else that should be added/modified!